 - To open a new era, we turn to the new learning

-- To welcome this new movement and build a new life for the people with new books, new media, new writing…
+- To welcome this modern movement and build a new life for the people with new books, new media, original writing.

 Like every living language, Vietnamese will continue to evolve, absorbing and Vietnamizing words from other cultures.